AUSTIN (Nexstar)— Finding affordable housing is just getting worse in Texas, with some calling it a crisis.

 The Senate Committee on Local Government met to discuss one of its interim charges: affordable housing.

-There are 13,000 affordable housing units available in Texas, according to Bobby Wilkinson with the Texas Department of Community Housing and Affairs.
+The Texas Department of Community Housing and Affairs financed the development and rehabilitation of nearly 13,000 units in 2021 alone, according to Bobby Wilkinson with TDCHA.
 However, he told lawmakers the state is still short 100,000 to 200,000 units.

 There are a number of programs Texas already has in place, including the housing trust fund, which funds homes to be built each year.